weareenvoy/tdd-bowling-example/readme.md

 ```

 Huh, that’s definitely a weird one.
 I was expecting to see something like “Failed asserting `18` equals expected `26`”...

+Turns out that we’re getting this weird error for the same reason we would be getting the expected failure.
+Because we have yet to implement the strike scoring, we’re jumping to an unused index.
+Based on the way the game works, there are less rolls in a game with strikes than a game without strikes.

+> Yeah, there’s totally an edge case where a game can have the first strike in the 10th frame,
+> which would actually mean there’s a 21st roll.
+Since we’re only scoring a game, not worrying
+> about how many rolls have actually happened, this is outside of the scope of the kata.

+Based on the previous test, we know that we need to add a case for handling a strike.
+Let’s change the if statement to start with a strike, then go to a spare, then a “normal” frame.

+Now, if you run the test suite, you may find that it still fails.
+Turns out that a frame that has a strike only has one roll in it, not two!
+Update the `BowlingGame::score()` loop to handle that case, and your tests should pass as expected.